Homepage

 Reviews the Opus findings above

-Verdict I agree with Opus on the "modestly undervalued" stance but differ on the magnitude; I estimate fair value closer to $185, reflecting concerns about growth sustainability and competitive pressures.
+Verdict I align with Opus on the undervaluation thesis but differ on magnitude; I see fair value closer to $230, acknowledging Salesforce's potential for operational improvements and AI integration as drivers for future growth.

 Community AI Feedback

 No community reviews yet for CRM.
-Be the first — export the analysis to your AI and contribute back.
+Be the first — hit How to Contribute, have any AI review this page, and paste its take back here.

 My Notes personal — only you see this